-Create amazing photo ops with “life-size” pink Cadillac cardboard cutout party decorations.
+Create fantastic photo ops with “life-size” pink Cadillac cardboard cutout party decorations.
 They’re the perfect props for outstanding party memories and pictures!

 Are you hosting a 50s themed party and aren’t sure where to start setting the scene?
 I have the answer to your problem: Party decorations!
-Details make a themed party memorable, and it is simple to make your own Retro Convertible Standee that brings you back to the Poodle skirt, Rock’n’roll era with an easy tutorial and this pattern available for instant download.
+Details make a themed party memorable, and it is simple to create your own Retro Convertible Standee that brings you back to the Poodle skirt, Rock’n’roll era with an easy tutorial and this pattern available for instant download.

 If you’re in a rush, use these links to skip to the tutorial section of your choice: